Clean Sport Forum 2020 - Speakers

 Prior to joining UKAD, Mario was deployed to Jordan for 18 months as the Resident Twinning Advisor for a European Union funded project managed by the UK Home Office and Ministry of Justice.
 During his time in Jordan Mario successfully developed the capacity and capability of the Jordanian Police Cybercrime Section to operate to an international level.

-Paul is passionate about learning and development, clean sport and protecting Athletes and Athlete Support Personnel, ensuring they have access to relevant and engaging learning opportunities, while constantly looking for new and innovative ways of supporting learning.
+Paul is passionate about learning and development, clean sport and protecting Athletes and Athlete Support Personnel, ensuring they have access to relevant and engaging learning opportunities, while constantly looking for new and innovative ways to support learning.